 - Translate and disseminate our work to policy makers, thought leaders, media, and the public and reinforce the message that social determinants of health are primary drivers of population health.

-- National Health and Medical Research Council Centre for Research Excellence in Healthy Housing
+- National Health and Medical Research Council Centre (NHMRCC) for Research Excellence in Healthy Housing

 - Health lens lead in UoM Hallmark Research Initiative in Affordable Housing

 - AHURI Research Grant – Housing and wellbeing in Australia